zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-2.md

 i. `TransferModal`: a modal that uses the `TxButton` component.

-ii. `KittyCard`: a card that renders the Kitty avatar using the `KittyAvatar.js` component as well as all other Kitty information (id, dna, owner, gender and price).
+ii. `KittyCard`: a card that renders the Kitty avatar using the `KittyAvatar` component as well as all other Kitty information (id, dna, owner, gender and price).

 iii. `KittyCards`: a component that renders a grid for `KittyCard` (yes, singular!) described above.